timoxley/functional-javascript-workshop/problems/higher_order_functions/problem.md

-A higher-order function (also functional form, functional or functor) is a function that does at least one of the following:
+A higher-order function is a function that does at least one of the following:

-* take one or more functions as an input
+* Take one or more functions as an input
-* output a function
+* Output a function

 All other functions are first order functions.
 [1]

 Unlike many other languages with imperative features, JavaScript allows you to utilise higher-order functions because it has "first-class functions".
-This means functions can be treated just like any other value in JavaScript: just like Strings or Numbers, Function values can be stored in variables, as properties on objects or passed to other functions as arguments.
-Functions are actually Object types so you can even add properties and store values on them, just like a regular Object.
+This means functions can be treated just like any other value in JavaScript: just like Strings or Numbers, Function values can be stored as variables, properties on objects or passed to other functions as arguments.
+Function values are actually Objects (inheriting from `Function.prototype`) so you can even add properties and store values on them, just like any regular Object.

 The key difference between Functions and other value types in JavaScript is the call syntax: if a reference to a function is followed by parens and some optional comma-separated values: `someFunctionValue(arg1, arg2, etc)`, then the  function body will be executed with the supplied arguments (if any).